Sindhu-Parajuli/womavs/README.md

-upgrade to latest ver of npm
+upgrade to latest ver of npm(mine is 6.13.4)

 remove node_modules folder and if its already there(if manual delete fails, try rm -rf node_modules)